Moving Expenses Are No Longer Deductible

 Contributions Beyond Age 18

-Unlike Coverdell IRA's which restrict contributions once the child reaches age 18, 529 accounts have no age restriction for contributions.
-We will often encourage clients to continue to contribute their child's 529 account while they are attending college for the sole purpose of continuing to capture the state tax deduction.
+Unlike a Coverdell IRA, which restricts contributions once the child reaches age 18, 529 accounts have no age restriction for contributions.
+We will often encourage clients to continue to contribute to their child's 529 account while they are attending college for the sole purpose of continuing to capture the state tax deduction.
 If you receive the tuition bill in the mail today for $10,000, you can send in a $10,000 check to your 529 account provider as a current year contribution, as soon as the check clears the account you can turn around and request a qualified withdrawal from the account for the tuition bill, and pay the bill with the cash that was distributed from the 529 account.
-A little extra work but if you live in NYS and you are in a high tax bracket that $10,000 deduction could save you $600 - $700 in state taxes.
+A little extra work, but if you live in NYS and you are in a high tax bracket, that $10,000 deduction could save you $600 - $700 in state taxes.

 What Happens If There Is Money Left In The 529 Account?